 Gill McCaw – Executive Producer

 Gill joined Gúna Nua Theatre as Executive Producer in 2018.
-Since then Gúna Nua has produced the critically acclaimed Bread Not Profits, by Mike Finn, at Cleeve’s Factory, Limerick, in April 2019, and a national and international tour of the award-winning The Morning After the Life Before by Ann Blake.
+Since then Gúna Nua has produced the critically acclaimed Bread Not Profits, by Mike Finn, at Cleeve’s Factory, Limerick, in April 2019, a national and international tour of the award-winning The Morning After the Life Before by Ann Blake, and in 2020, Appropriate by Sarah-Jane Scott at the Origins 1st Irish Theatre Festival in New York.
+Gill is currently producing ‘Stronger’ by Geoff Power for presentation in Autumn 2021.

 Gill previously produced the sell-out Lunatic, There I Go, at the Civic Theatre in 2018, her own stage adaptation of Hanna Greally’s Bird’s Nest Soup for Floating World Productions as part of First Fortnight Festival.
 Prior to that Gill produced Green Street, the sell-out hit of Dublin Fringe Festival 2012, a site-specific production set in Dublin’s Green Street Courthouse and written also by Gill with Sarah Binchy, Geoff Power and Pauline Shanahan.